-Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.
+Internal joinery and kitchen fittings Repair category 1 Notes The kitchen units are of a modern type and appeared in good condition for their age and purpose.
+The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.

-Chimney breasts and fireplaces

-Repair category 1

-Notes All original fireplaces have been removed/ blocked and we assume adequately vented.
+Chimney breasts and fireplaces Repair category 1 Notes All flue linings should be checked, repaired if necessary and swept prior to the fires being reused.
+All original fireplaces have been blocked and we assume adequately vented.